Home —> Telecentric Backlighting for High-Precision Fastener and Screw Inspection

 Illumination Angle and Thread Silhouette Quality

-The illumination wavelength also affects thread measurement accuracy.
+The illumination wavelength also shapes thread measurement accuracy.
 Shorter wavelengths produce sharper diffractive edges in the silhouette image.
 Blue (470 nm) or green (525 nm) illumination gives sharper edges than red (617 nm) for the same optical system.
 For the most demanding thread profile measurements, monochromatic blue or green backlight illumination is preferred over white or red.

 Head Geometry and Drive Recess Inspection